 Veterans Affairs Supportive Housing (VASH) vouchers are an important and valuable resource for homeless veterans in our community.
-Home Forward currently administers 664 VASH vouchers, up from our original award of 70 vouchers in FY2009.
-Most recently, Home Forward was awarded 75 new VASH vouchers with an effective date of April 1, 2018.
-We are proud to administer these vouchers for the veteran men and women in our community.
+Home Forward currently administers 855 VASH vouchers, up from our original award of 70 vouchers in FY2009.
+Most recently, Home Forward was awarded 159 new VASH vouchers with an effective date of March 1, 2019, and 32 new VASH vouchers with an effective date of May 1, 2019.
+We are proud to administer these vouchers for the veterans in our community.

 Our March 2018 VASH utilization level was up to 96%.
-With the April 2018 award, our utilization has dropped as we work with the VA and community partners to lease-up these new vouchers.
-As of July 2018, our utilization is at 88%.
+Starting with Home Forward's new VASH awards from April 2018 and including our 2019 awards, our utilization has dropped as we work with the VA and community partners to lease-up these new vouchers.
+As of June 2019, our utilization is at 70%.
+The lease-up success rate for VASH vouchers continues to be high, at 92% in June 2019 and leasing continues to increase at a steady pace.

 Our ability to effectively increase the scale of our VASH program in the face of an incredibly tight rental market is testament to the success of our partnership with the local Veterans Administration Medical Center, Multnomah County, the City of Portland and a host of non-profit agencies including Transition Projects, our communities Supportive Services for Veteran Families recipient.
 Home Forward continues to provide security deposit assistance, and our jurisdictional partners, through the Joint Office for Homeless Services, funds additional flexible placement and retention assistance which can be used for any costs related to removing barriers related to lease-up, such as application fees, utility and housing debt, and transportation costs associated with housing search.
 Additionally, Home Forward is working with the VA and partners to increase the number of Project Based VASH, in order to increase access to housing for Veterans that face the greatest barriers to lease up in the private rental market.
-There are currently twelve Project Based VASH units, and we anticipate the lease up of 80 more Project Based VASH units in four properties in 2019.
+There are currently 17 Project Based VASH units, and we anticipate the lease up of 97 more Project Based VASH units in 4 properties in 2020.

 In fall of 2014 we requested authorization from the HUD Voucher Office to include VASH voucher holders in the application of approved MTW activities.

 In November and December 2014, we received approval to apply the requested MTW activities to VASH voucher holders.
 In August 2016, we requested authorization to apply to VASH aspects of our local MTW Project Based Voucher program together with new MTW activities included in our FY 2017 plan.